geojeff/kivy-statecharts/README.rst

 methods.

-From the hello_world example app, you can move to the Balls example app, and to the more involved examples from there. deflectouch_with_statecharts is the most complete example so far.
+From the hello_world example app, you can move to the Balls example app, and to the more involved examples from there. diagrammer is the most representative of best practices, as of Summer 2013.

 Setting up kivy-statecharts for Development
 ===========================================